Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior

 Water = emotions

-The Taurus home should be appealing to all 5 senses.
+The Taurus home should be appealing to all five senses.
 Taurus is a present-minded person, they're based in physical reality, and they want life to be manifested and not just a ubiquitous idea.
 They're not chasing after the wind.
 They want long term and gradual goals, they crave structure and practicality, and they want a long lasting structure that supports their loved ones.
 You can achieve some of what Taurus wants by thinking of interior design that appeals to the senses.

 Your home should be easy on the eyes.
 Nothing should be too distracting or disturbing.
 Colors and patterns should blend well together.
 Avoid sharp colors, avoid things with sharp edges that stick out.
 To make your home visually beautiful and related to spring consider adding:

 - Paintings, pictures, and other art of flowers.
 Taurus should have something plant related in every room.